sxsw/rfm/README.md

 	   MyModel.field_names
 	   MyModel.database.name

-## Working with "classic" Rfm features
+## Working with "Classic" Rfm Features

 All of Rfm's original features and functions are available as they were before, though some low-level functionality has changed slightly.
 See the documentation for each module & class for the specifics on low-level methods and functionality.